 - “First contact resolution rate,” %; weight = 6

-Calculating the total performance
+Calculating the Total Performance

-The business meaning of the “total index”
+The Business Meaning of the “total index”

 Before talking about mathematics, I’d like to discuss the business sense of calculating this total performance value.

-As in the example above, the performance level of the “Customer support” category has two weighted indicators: “Average email response time” and “First contact resolution rate” that will actually show if customer support does a good job balancing responses’ quality and response time.
+As in the example above, the performance level of the “Customer support” container has two weighted indicators: “Average email response time” and “First contact resolution rate” that will actually show if customer support does a good job balancing response quality and response time.

-How the scorecard performance is calculated
+How the Scorecard Performance is Calculated

 Now, let me show the math that stands behind the calculation of the total performance.